aparnakhadatkar/AZ-700-Designing-and-Implementing-Microsoft-Azure-Networking-Solutions/Instructions/Labs/M07-Unit 6 Create an Azure private endpoint using Azure PowerShell.md

    ## Create the virtual machine ##

-   New-AzVM -ResourceGroupName 'CreatePrivateEndpointQS-rg' -Location 'eastus' -VM $vmConfig
+   New-AzVM -ResourceGroupName 'CreatePrivateEndpointQS-rg-<inject key="DeploymentID" enableCopy="false"/>' -Location 'eastus' -VM $vmConfig

    ```

-  **Note**: You will be prompted to provide UserName enter **TestUser** and Admin password enter **Pa55w.rd!!**
+  >**Note**: You will be prompted to provide UserName enter **TestUser** and Admin password enter **Pa55w.rd!!**.

-  **Note**: If you get a prompt related to NIC enter **Y**
+  >**Note**: If you get a prompt related to NIC enter **Y**

-  **Note**: Azure provides an ephemeral IP for Azure Virtual Machines which aren't assigned a public IP address, or are in the backend pool of an internal Basic
+  >**Note**: Azure provides an ephemeral IP for Azure Virtual Machines which aren't assigned a public IP address, or are in the backend pool of an internal Basic
   Azure Load Balancer.
 The ephemeral IP mechanism provides an outbound IP address that isn't configurable.

-   **Note**: The ephemeral IP is disabled when a public IP address is assigned to the virtual machine or the virtual machine is placed in the backend pool of a
+   >**Note**: The ephemeral IP is disabled when a public IP address is assigned to the virtual machine or the virtual machine is placed in the backend pool of a
   Standard Load Balancer with or without outbound rules.
 If a Azure Virtual Network NAT gateway resource is assigned to the subnet of the virtual machine, the
   ephemeral IP is disabled.

-  **Note**: For more information on outbound connections in Azure, see Using Source Network Address Translation (SNAT) for outbound connections.
+  >**Note**: For more information on outbound connections in Azure, see Using Source Network Address Translation (SNAT) for outbound connections.

    > **Congratulations** on completing the task!
 Now, it's time to validate it.
 Here are the steps: